ebln/psr7-symfony1-adapter/README.md

 ## ServerRequest
 Please mind the following PSR-7 violation which is enabled by default:
 ### No immutability by default
-As this is just an adapter for `\sfWebRequest` which cannot just be switched with another instance;
+as this is just an adapter for `\sfWebRequest` which cannot easily be replaced with another instance.

 This adapter – by default – also returns the very same instance when calling `with*()` methods.
 For the same reason calls to methods which cannot act on and alter the underlying `\sfWebRequest` will throw an `\brnc\Symfony1\Message\Exception\LogicException`.

-This default behaviour can by changes by creating the `Request` using the `Request::OPTION_IMMUTABLE_VIOLATION` option set to `true`.
+This default behaviour can be changed by creating the `Request` using the `Request::OPTION_IMMUTABLE_VIOLATION` option set to `false`.
-The `Request`-adapter will then always return a close when used with `with*()` methods and won't throw exceptions which cannot transparently act on the `\sfWebRequest`- object
+The `Request`-adapter will then always return new instances when `with*()`-methods are called and won't throw exceptions on calls which cannot transparently act on the `\sfWebRequest`- object.

 ```php